 - Cook topped with a sauce au gratin.

 - Split, stuff, and bake like acorn squash.
-The empty skin can be partly cooked before re-stuffing.
+The empty skin can be partially cooked before re-stuffing.
 Stuff with fillings such as seafood, ham, pork, ginger, and scallions.

 - Half and stuff with raisins, nuts, brown sugar, eggs.

-Chayote facts and trivia.
-The chayote is native to Mexico and Central America, but it now grows in the West Indies, South and Central America, India, North Africa, Indonesia, New Zealand, and Australia.
+- Chayote is native to Mexico and Central America, but it now grows in the West Indies, South and Central America, India, North Africa, Indonesia, New Zealand, and Australia.
 In the United States, chayote is grown in California, Florida, and Louisiana where it is known as mirliton.

 The botanical name for chayote is Sechium edule.